2 Guns

 2 Guns is a 2013 American buddy cop action comedy film directed by Baltasar Kormákur and starring Denzel Washington and Mark Wahlberg.
 It is based on the comic book series of the same name created by Steven Grant and Mateus Santolouco, published in 2007 by Boom!
 Studios.
 The film was released in the United States on August 2, 2013, and was met with positive reviews from critics.

 Plot

 Robert "Bobby" Trench and Michael "Stig" Stigman are two criminals working together.
 Unbeknownst to each other, Bobby is an undercover DEA Special Agent and Stig is an undercover US Navy SEAL and Petty Officer 1st Class with the United States Navy Office of NavaI Intelligence.
 They meet drug lord Manny "Papi" Greco at his farm in Mexico, where Papi gives Bobby a packet of cash instead of the cocaine he requested.

 Upon their return to the U.S., Bobby reports to his superior, Special Agent Jessup, and fellow agent Deb Rees, that he did not get the cocaine they need to convict Papi.
 Afterwards, he privately tells Rees, his mistress, that he will help Stig rob $3 million from Papi's bank in Tres Cruces, Texas to prosecute Papi for tax evasion.

 Stig reports to his commanding officer, Lieutenant Commander Harold Quince, who tells him to kill Bobby so they can use the money to fund covert operations.
-Bobby and Stig are surprised to find over $43 million in the vault, not $3 million.
+Bobby and Stig rob the bank as planned and are surprised to find over $43 million in the vault, not $3 million.

 Stig follows orders to betray Bobby and escape with the money.
 He shoots him in the upper arm rather than killing him, but is surprised to see Bobby's DEA badge and leaves him in the desert.
 After bringing in the money, Stig is betrayed by Quince, but escapes.
 Meanwhile, a man named Earl aggressively interrogates people associated with the robbery and follows Bobby's trail.

 Bobby goes to Stig's to find the money, only to have Stig contact him from a sniper post across the street.
 A hit squad sent by Quince attacks the apartment but Stig helps Bobby escape.
 Bobby goes to Jessup's to tell him what happened, but Earl and his men are already there.
 Earl kills Jessup, frames Bobby, and lets him go, agreeing to clear his name if he recovers the $43 million.